mitchmac/ServerlessWP/readme.md

 - You can modify the incoming request through the ```event``` object in api/index.js.
 You can also modify the WordPress ```response``` object there.
 ServerlessWP has a basic plugin system to do this.
 Checkout out ```/api/index.js``` for hints.

 ## Getting help
 Need help getting ServerlessWP installed?
-[Start a discussion](https://github.com/mitchmac/ServerlessWP/discussions)
+[Start a discussion](https://github.com/mitchmac/ServerlessWP/discussions) or [send me a chat](https://serverlesswp.com/chat).

 ## Contributing
 - Using ServerlessWP and [reporting any problems you experience](https://github.com/mitchmac/ServerlessWP/issues) is a great way to help.